Small Estate Proceeding (SEB)

 - Decedent’s will (if any) and Certificate of Filing Will

-- Photo identification of the petitioner(s) with signature
+- Photo identification with signature from the petitioner(s)

 - Death certificate